 Chardonnay

-Monterey County has more Chardonnay acreage planted than any other California county and it accounts for 40% of total grape acreage.
+Monterey County has more Chardonnay acreage planted than any other California county, accounting for 40% of the total grape acreage.
 The extended ripening period means the wine grapes maintain acidity and make steely wines with lemon-lime and tropical fruit aromas.

 Now that you know a bit about what to look for and where to go, here are a few wineries to visit for a Monterey wine tasting: